wymsee/zed-tools/README.md

-zed-tools-mobile
+zed-tools
 ================

-Zed Package of tools for the synconset mobile app
+Zed Package of tools for synconset